Ermerins/Gang-Analytics/README.md

 # Whatsapp Chat Analyzer
-Small python script that normalizes WhatsApp group data to do some analytics on your fellow gang members.
+Small python script that normalizes WhatsApp group data to do some analytics on your whatsapp group chats.

 A line in the .txt file  will become an entry in the parsed data with 4 values: